techidaily/site-win11/source/_posts/keygen-threat-explained-windows-impact-and-cleanup-tips.md

 5. Paste it into File Explorer.
 6. Delete the infected file.

  Most HackTool:Win32/Keygen infected files are in the Windows temp folder.
-Therefore, it is recommended to[delete all temporary files in Windows](https://www.makeuseof.com/windows-11-delete-temporary-files/) , even those not infected.
+Therefore, it is recommended to [delete all temporary files in Windows](https://www.makeuseof.com/windows-11-delete-temporary-files/) , even those not infected.

 ### 2\.
 Remove the Culprit Software